 I wont dive into the how-to of seed saving in this post, since so many have already done it so very well.
 (For a favorite primer on getting started, I really like the information over at Seed Savers Exchange.)

-For now, I’m just here to share my new way to store them.
-For way too many years, I’ve squirreled away my saved seeds in whatever random envelope or baggie happened to be handy.
-This year, I’ve been working on getting more organized, so I figured it’s high time I start putting seeds in something a little more respectable.
-I’m also trying to get an early start on inexpensive stocking stuffers and gifts for the holidays, and thought that some hand-illustrated packets of seeds might be welcome little doo-dads for my gardening friends.
+For now, I'm just here to share my new way to store them.
+For way too many years, I've squirreled away my saved seeds in whatever envelope, baggie, or jar happened to be handy.
+This year, I've been working on getting more organized, so I figured it's high time I start putting seeds in something a little more respectable.
+I'm also trying to get an early start on inexpensive stocking stuffers and gifts for the holidays, and thought that some hand-illustrated packets of seeds might be welcome little treasures for my gardening friends.

-One last tip – I’ve found that I enjoy keeping a copy of the template printed and cut out of a good heavy stock, so that I can use it as a master for tracing the packet template onto oddly-shaped bits of paper that won’t fit through the printer.
-Old paper bags, gift bags, finger-paint paper, birthday card envelopes, and wrapping paper, all make great seed packets.
-Happy seed saving!!
+One last tip - I print and cut out a copy of the packet on good heavy card stock, and keep it as a re-usable stencil.
+That way, I can use it to trace the packet template onto oddly-shaped bits of paper that won't fit through the printer.
+Old paper bags, gift bags, finger-paint paper, birthday card envelopes, and wrapping paper, all make great seed packets with a little extra artistic flair.

 Pin for later: